thewhitetulip/build-app-with-python-antitextbook/manuscript/06-file-handling.md

 **Explanation:**

-All read or write operations on files are done via strings, when we tried `f.write(i)`, we were trying to write an integer to the file, which is a syntax error since the `write` method expects a string argument and not an integer.
+All read or write operations (on files, networks everwhere) are done via strings.
+The `f.write(i)` function call expects a string argument, but the `i` variable is an integer and that is a syntax error.

-When we work with files, it is mandatory to close the file when we are done with it.
-It helps in saving system resources.
-There is another reason for closing a file: buffering.
+It is mandatory to close the file after it's use to free system resources.
+Another reason for closing files is when file writing is taking place.

 When we write anything to a file, it gets written to a buffer and not directly to the underlying file.
 The buffer is flushed to the underlying file after we call the close method.
 However, the buffer can be bypassed by using `flush()` immediately after a `write` call, that way, everything is written down to the underlying file and not just in the buffer.

 Try running the code again, this time, it will succeed.

 Open the output file in a text editor.
 You'll notice that it wrote the numbers in a single line.
 This is where file handling differs from printing on the terminal.
-On the terminal, the print() statement adds a "\n" newline at the end by default, but when it comes to files, you have to handle the new line characters by yourself.
+On the terminal, the print() statement adds a newline ("\n") but the `write` method does not.

 Create a new file with the name "lines.txt" and write four random lines to it.
 After that, save the following code in a file in the same directory and run the file.